 ZenMate Review: Quick Expert Summary

-ZenMate VPN is secure, fast, and user-friendly, it works with top streaming sites like Netflix and Amazon Prime, and it allows unlimited connections, which makes it perfect for large households.
+ZenMate VPN is secure, fast, and user-friendly.
+It also works with top streaming sites like Netflix and Amazon Prime, and it allows unlimited connections, which makes it perfect for large households.
 In my tests, I experienced fast speeds across all servers — websites and HD videos loaded almost instantly and I had fast torrenting speeds.

-On top of industry-standard security features like 256-bit AES encryption, a kill switch, and a strict no-logs policy, ZenMate VPN also has:
+On top of industry-standard security features, ZenMate VPN also has:

 - Full leak protection.